Why Does Sprouted Bread Need To Be Refrigerated?

 If you’re a bread-lover who’s looking to cut down on carbs, fresh sprouted bread may be the answer you’re looking for.

-Sprouted bread is made of whole grains that are allowed to sprout or germinate prior to being ground into flour.
+Sprouted bread is made of sprouted flour.
+This consists of whole grains that are allowed to sprout or germinate prior to being ground into flour.
 The entire grain is added to bread for added nutrients.
-True sprouted breads at the grocery store contain no added flours, and most have no preservatives.

 Sprouted bread is touted for its health properties: high in protein, a rich source of fiber and vitamins, and lower in carbohydrates than your average loaf of bread.
 Most sprouted breads are also vegan.

-How long is sprouted bread good for?
+How long does sprouted bread last?

 If you have a loaf of store-bought sprouted bread, follow the “Best By” or “Use By” date.